xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

 .. note::

-    An media player application may choose to keep an audio stream open and simply send zero data when paused.
+    A media player application may choose to keep an audio stream open and simply send zero data when paused.

 The Main Program
 ~~~~~~~~~~~~~~~~